vazquecm/musichistory/README.md

 (done) Add new songs to your Firebase API with POST AJAX calls.
 (done) Populate the form fields with data from your API.
 When "Filter" button is pressed, update the song list with songs that only match the specified criteria.

+The delete button for removing a song, artist, and album needs to be fixed.

 ====

-The delete button for removing a song, artist, and album needs to be fixed.

 Made the add-song functionality interact with the Firebase API.

 Made 2 dropdown boxes to hold album and artist...lets the user choose from the selected options.

+Got third dropdown box to hold song titles for user to make selection.

 Next task is to create filter panel in DOM and make responsive to Firebase API.